 Menu

-This Skip framework is available at https://source.skip.tools/skip-sql.git, which can be checked out and tested with skip test once Skip is installed.
+The skip-sql framework is available at https://github.com/skiptools/skip-sql.git, which can be checked out and tested with skip test once Skip is installed.

-The SkipSQL module is a dual-platform Skip framework that provides access to sqlite databases in Darwin and Android systems.
+The SkipSQL module is a dual-platform Skip framework that provides access to sqlite database in Darwin and Android systems.

 Usage